T-Norms Driven Loss Functions for Machine Learning: Loss Functions by T-Norms Generators

-where $\mathcal{X}=\{x_1,\ldots,x_N\}$ denotes the available samples. \end{remark} Given a certain formula $\varphi(x)$ depending on a variable $x$ that ranges in the set $\mathcal{X}$ and its corresponding functional representation $f_{\varphi}(x,\B p)$, the conversion of any universal quantifier may be carried out by means of an Archimedean t-norm $T$, while the existential quantifier by a t-conorm.
+Given a certain formula $\varphi(x)$ depending on a variable $x$ that ranges in the set $\mathcal{X}$ and its corresponding functional representation $f_{\varphi}(x,\B P)$, the conversion of any universal quantifier may be carried out by means of an Archimedean t-norm $T$, while the existential quantifier by a t-conorm.
 For instance, given the formula $\psi=\forall x\,\varphi(x)$, we have: